Financial aid and scholarships

 First thing's first

-Central State University is committed to being a north star for students who may not otherwise have opportunities to excel in higher education.
-We power learning in the classroom and beyond with scholarships, guidance on ways to pay for your education, and career services with valued corporate partners.
+At Central State University, we strive to be a guiding light for students who may not have had the chance to shine in higher education.
+We support their learning journey inside and outside the classroom through scholarships, guidance on financing their education, and career services in partnership with leading corporations.

 Below is an overview of scholarships and other types of aid available to Marauders.